Women and Retirement: The Gender Gap Persists

 In the meantime, there a number of more targeted, near-term steps that can help address the gender gap in pensions.

-To address women’s work history, federal policies should encourage the extension of pension coverage to part-time work.
-Under current law, employers can generally exclude part-time employees who work less than 1,000 hours per year from coverage under a defined contribution plan.
-This rule can exclude long-term, part-time employees from adequately preparing for retirement, disproportionately penalizing women who far more likely than men to work part time, either for their entire work lives or for a part of their careers.
-One option would require employers sponsoring 401(k) plans to allow part-time employees to participate in the plan if they work at least 500 hours of service per year for three years.
-In addition, allowing workers who take time off under the Family and Medical Leave Act to count that time toward meeting vesting and service requirements would better suit caregiving needs, as would allowing workers to purchase benefit accruals lost during the time away from employment.
+To address women’s work history, federal law has been changed to encourage the extension of pension coverage to part-time work.
+Under prior law, employers could generally exclude part-time employees who work less than 1,000 hours per year from coverage under a defined contribution plan, disproportionately penalizing women who are far more likely than men to work part time, either for their entire work lives or for a part of their careers.
+Enactment of the SECURE Act in 2019 included an important change designed to benefit long-term part-time workers.
+For plan years beginning after December 31, 2020, employers offering 401(k) plans must permit workers over ages 21 who have worked at least 500 hours in 3 consecutive 12-month periods to contribute to their plans.
+This change does not take effect until January 2024, but we expect it will have a positive impact on women’s retirement security.
+Related changes that would also help would be to allow workers who take time off under the Family and Medical Leave Act to count that time toward meeting vesting and service requirements would better suit caregiving needs, as would allowing workers to purchase benefit accruals lost during the time away from employment.

-Steps to require or encourage gender-neutral annuity options, including requirements for spousal consent in defined contribution plans similar to those that are required for traditional pension plans, would be of considerable benefit to women.
+Although some steps have been taken to encourage gender-neutral annuity options, further work must be done to provide incentives for employers to include these annuities in their plans.
+In addition, including requirements for spousal consent in defined contribution plans similar to those that are required for traditional pension plans would be of considerable benefit to women.

 Congress should require straightforward disclosure of all fees paid by 401(k) plan participants and make improvements to the division of pension payments upon divorce and to the annuity rules for survivor benefits in civil service plans.